-Any Disney character appearing at Tokyo Disneyland or Tokyo DisneySea (including characters appearing in attractions)
+Any Disney character appearing at Tokyo Disneyland or Tokyo DisneySea (including characters appearing in attractions).

-Any dancer or other performer in a parade, show or other entertainment program at Tokyo Disneyland or Tokyo DisneySea (including past entertainment)
+Any dancer or other performer in a parade, show or other entertainment program at Tokyo Disneyland or Tokyo DisneySea (including past entertainment).

 Unless you are a child age 11 or younger, please refrain from dressing up as a Tokyo Disney Resort Cast Member.

-please see Rule 3 below.
+please see 3 below.

 Please dress in a manner that suits the image and appeal of the Disney character.

-Masks, including rubber masks, fake noses.
+Masks, including full‐face rubber masks and fake noses.

 ■Long poles, canes or wands